 This strategy applies to ALDI Stores Limited and its UK subsidiaries (“ALDI”).
 The strategy is being published in accordance with Schedule 19 to the Finance Act 2016 and was approved by the Board of ALDI Stores Ltd.

-References to ‘UK Taxation’ are to the taxes and duties set out in paragraph 15(1) of Schedule 19 which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.
-References to ‘tax’, ‘taxes’ or ‘taxation’ are to UK taxation and to all corresponding worldwide taxes and similar duties in respect of which the Group has legal responsibilities.
+References to ‘UK Taxation’ are to the taxes and duties set out in paragraph 15(1) of Schedule 19 Finance Act 2016, which includes; Corporation Tax, PAYE, NIC, VAT, Customs Duties, Excise Duties and Stamp Duty Land Tax.
+References to ‘tax’, ‘taxes’ or ‘taxation’ are to UK taxation and corresponding worldwide taxes and similar duties in respect of which the Group has legal responsibilities.

 ALDI is committed to full compliance with all statutory obligations and disclosure to relevant tax authorities.
 The group’s tax affairs are managed in line with the group’s strong focus on corporate responsibility and high standards of governance.